answersLogoWhite

 If the same mass is contained in a greater volume, that means that the mass is spread thinner, so there's "less mass in each little piece of volume".
 That's the same as saying "lower density".

-What object is shaped like a sphere?
+What is the charge density formula for a sphere?